 If you are unemployed, parenting alone or have a disability and you are getting certain payments from the Department of Social Protection, you may attend a third-level (or second-level) education course and get the Back to Education Allowance (BTEA).
-You can work part-time without affecting your BTEA payment.
-A yearly Cost of Education Allowance (€300 in 2012) paid to people getting BTEA was discontinued for new and existing participants from 1 January 2013.
+You can start part-time work during the academic year without affecting your BTEA payment - provided the work does not affect your studies and college attendance.
+If you qualified for BTEA from Jobseeker's Benefit since 1 January 2015 part-time work does affect the rate paid.

-BTEA covers full-time second-level courses and third-level courses to higher diploma level (level 8 in the National Framework of Qualifications) including the professional Diploma in Education.
-You can attend a full-time day undergraduate course that is approved for the Student Grant Scheme in another EEA state and get BTEA.
+BTEA covers full-time second-level courses and third-level courses to higher diploma level (level 8 in the National Framework of Qualifications) as well as the Professional Masters in Education.
+You can attend an undergraduate full-time day course that is approved for the Student Grant Scheme in another EEA state and get BTEA.
 Postgraduate courses must be in Ireland to be eligible.
-You cannot get a BTEA and a student maintenance grant together (see page 8).